SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/invitation/add-participant.md

 # Add participants and resources to follow-ups

 When you create a follow-up that concerns other people, you can add them as participants to the follow-up.
-You can also book your organization’s conference rooms and equipment.
+You can also book your organization's conference rooms and equipment.
 People who are available as participants are defined in SuperOffice Settings and maintenance.

 Invite a contact to an appointment from the participants tab by clicking the **Add** button.